-A' Level Maths - Upper 6 th - 2 x Pure Maths 1 x Applied Maths 2 hours 2 hours AS Further Maths - Lower 6 th - 1 x Further Pure Maths 1 x option 2 hours 1 hour A' Level Further Maths- Upper 6 th - 2 x Further Pure Maths 2 x options 2 hours 2 hours
+A Level Maths - Upper 6 th - 2 x Pure Maths 1 x Applied Maths 2 hours 2 hours AS Further Maths - Lower 6 th - 1 x Further Pure Maths 2 x option 2 hours 1 hour A Level Further Mat hs- Upper 6 th - 2 x Further Pure Maths 2 x options 2 hours 2 hours

-(options consist of a combination of Pure Maths, Mechanics, Statistics and Decision Maths)
+^{(}options consist of a combination of Pure Maths, Mechanics, Statistics and Decision Maths, and have 1⁄2 hour examination each)

-An A' Level in Maths opens a great many doors.
-Most universities will expect a pass in Maths for entry to a Pure Science or Engineering course, but Maths is also helpful for courses like Geography, Psychology and anything to do with Finance, Banking or Economics.
-Most other courses which are not studied at A' Level (such as Law) look favourably on Maths too.
+An A Level in Maths opens a great many doors.
+Most universities will expect a good pass in Maths for entry to a Pure Science or Engineering course, but Maths is also helpful for courses like Geography, Psychology and anything to do with Finance, Banking or Economics.
+Most other courses which are not studied at A Level (such as Law) look favourably on Maths too.